 The 1982 and 2006 Gold Cups attracted the joint-largest fields, when 22 runners went to post on each occasion.
 Since the chase was first run in 1924 no other renewals have had more than 18 runners.
 The maximum field allowed is 24.

-In the Cheltenham Gold Cup’s history, only eight horses have won more than once, most recently Al Boum Photo, successful in 2019 and 2020.
-Kauto Star, who took the spoils in 2007 and 2009 and was the only horse to ever regain the Gold Cup.
-The others were Best Mate (2002, 2003.
-2004), L’Escargot (1970, 1971), Arkle (1964, 1965, 1966), Cottage Rake (1948, 1949, 1950), Golden Miller (1932, 1933, 1934, 1935, 1936) and Easter Hero (1929, 1930).
+In the Cheltenham Gold Cup’s history, only nine horses have won the race more than once, most recently Galopin Des Champs, successful in 2023 and 2024.
+Kauto Star, victorious in 2007 and again in 2009, is the only horse ever to regain the Gold Cup.
+The other multiple winners were Al Boum Photo (2019, 2020), Best Mate (2002–2004), L’Escargot (1970, 1971), Arkle (1964–1966), Cottage Rake (1948–1950), Golden Miller (1932–1936) and Easter Hero (1929, 1930)..

 Golden Miller’s owner, Dorothy Paget, has been the most successful owner in the race with an amazing seven victories, with Roman Hackle (1940) and Mont Tremblant (1952) adding to Golden Miller’s five wins.